Indo-Portuguese creoles

+European settlements in present-day India and Sri Lanka between 1501 and 1739.

-Indo-Portuguese creoles are the several Portuguese creoles spoken in the former Portuguese Indian settlements, Kerala, Fort Bassein, Goa and Damaon, Portuguese Ceylon etc; in present-day India and Sri Lanka.
+Indo-Portuguese creoles are the several Portuguese creoles spoken in the former settlements of Portuguese India, including those in Kerala, Bombay, Korlai, Bassein, Goa, Daman and Diu, the Bengal Delta, Portuguese Ceylon, etc; in present-day India and Sri Lanka.
 These creoles are now mostly extinct or endangered.
-They have substantial European Portuguese words in their grammars or lexicons:
+They have substantial Portuguese words in their grammars or lexicons: